richard-john/AffordanceTheoryPapers/README.md

 * **Affordance in Interaction** (2006) *Vyas, D. et al.*
 * **Beyond Affordances - Why Direct Perception is not Enough in Design Engineering** (2010) May, M.
 * **Affordances in HCI: Towards a Mediated Action Perspective** (2012) *Kaptelinin, V. & Nardi, B.*
+* **Designing Smart Objects to Support Affording Situtions: Exploiting Affordance Through an Understanding of Forms of Engagement** (2018) Baber, C.
 * **A Review of Affordances and Affordance-Based Design to Address Usability** (2019) *Masoudi, N. et al.*
 * **Dynamics of Affordances and Implications for Design** (????) *Vyas, D. et al.*
 * **A Process Framework for Affordances in Design** (????) *Kannengiesser, U. & Gero, J.*